Business Acumen: The key to career advancement

 Susan Colantuon in her TED Talk: The career advice you probably didn’t get, suggests that it’s a basic expectation by senior leaders.

 However, when Susan asked an audience of 150 women “How many of you have ever been told that the door-opener for career advancement is your business, strategic and financial acumen, and that all the other important stuff is what differentiates you in the talent pool?” only three women raised their hand.

 It’s clear it’s something we need to give more focus to.

 1. Learn to love the numbers.
 Never undermine your credibility as a leader by demonstrating your lack of financial acumen.
 Learn about the numbers and speak about them in a way that demonstrates your depth of knowledge.
 Identify and focus on the key metrics and embrace financial knowledge as a major part of your strategic decision-making.

 2. Focus on what matters most.
-As a leader you must focus on what matters most to the organisation.
-Too often I see women getting bogged down into the day to day busyness and loosing sight on how they are contributing to achieving the strategic business objectives.
+As a leader, you must focus on what matters most to the organisation.
+Too often I see women getting bogged down into the day to day busyness and losing sight of how they are contributing to achieving the strategic business objectives.